tpturjo/Performance-Review-Web-Application/docs/MeetingNotes.md

 **Attendance:** Daniel, Turjo

 **Professor's Suggestions & Topics To Discuss**
-1) Review contributions to the architecture document.
+1) Review (review) contributions to the architecture document.

 **Decisions**
 1) We cleared the doubts regarding the architecture and UML diagram with the professor.